-- Why do you think the white man kept trying to find out where the jogger’s ancestors were from?
+Why do you think the white man kept trying to find out where the jogger’s ancestors were from?
 What do you think was his motivation?
 Why do you think he brought up the restaurant?

 - What do you make of the female jogger’s response?
 What was she trying to communicate to the man?

-Using the film: One exercise to consider when using the film with students would be to stop the film before the woman responds.
-Discuss the first two questions above with the group and then ask your students to predict how she will respond.
-Show the end of the film, consider the third question from above and ask the students to reflect on how they might want to respond if they were in that situation.
+One exercise to consider when using the film with students would be to stop the film before the woman responds.
+Discuss the first two questions above with the group, and then ask your students to predict how she will respond.
+Then show the end of the film, consider the third question from above and ask the students to reflect on how they might want to respond if they were in that situation.
 If you and your students are comfortable, consider having students improvise the scene based on their best guess as to the way the male character might respond.